mstocco/mariostoc.co/content/traininglog/20220522-ironman2022-14weeksout.md

 <div style="height:27px;"></div>
 Spent a bit of time in the hot tub with a jet on my lumbar before riding home.
 It is still tight.

 Instead of a commute straight home, I rode to _Beacon Hill Park_, through _James Bay_ before hitting the bike path north; hit green lights the entire way too!
 I knew that there is real ride this afternoon but this was one last opportunity to _"feel"_ my legs and importantly, Sunday's forecasted temperature after a hard swim.

-I am marking that ride as 30 minutes of training as I was pressing a bit, pacing with a dude on an e-bike.
+I was pressing a bit, pacing with a dude on an e-bike.

----
 ![Argon 18 E-118 NEXT](/assets/jpg/bike-20220525.jpeg)
 I didn't get the remaining 60 minutes on the TT bike afterwork.
 I did take the time to set up the bike for the race this weekend.
 <!---->